Employees who are 21 years of age or over, and employees under 21 years old who are paid at the full adult rate for their occupation.

 A measure of the size of the business in terms of the number of employees within that business.
 The employer size reflects the size of the business in a particular state or territory and not necessarily the size of the business Australia-wide.

 Employees who normally work the agreed or award hours for a full-time employee in their occupation.
 If agreed or award hours do not apply, employees are regarded as full-time if they usually work 35 hours or more per week.

 An arrangement between an employer and an individual employee on the terms of employment (pay and/or conditions) for the employee.
 Common types of individual arrangements are individual contracts, letters of offer and common law contracts.
-An individual contract (or letter of offer) may specify all terms of employment, or alternatively may reference an award for some conditions and/or in the setting of pay (e.g. over award payments).
-Individual contracts may also be registered with a Federal or State industrial tribunal or authority (e.g. as an Australian Workplace Agreement).
-However, the Workplace Relations Amendment (Transition to Forward with Fairness) Act 2008 ceased the registration of individual agreements from 28 March 2008.
+An individual contract (or letter of offer) may specify all terms of employment, or alternatively may reference an award for some conditions and/or in the setting of pay (e.g. overaward payments).
+Individual contracts may also be registered with a Federal or state industrial tribunal or authority (e.g. as an Australian Workplace Agreement).
+Working proprietors of incorporated businesses are regarded as having their pay set by individual arrangements, and are identified separately within the individual arrangement category.

 Employees are classified to the Individual arrangement category if they have the main part of their pay set by an individual contract, registered individual agreement (e.g. Australian Workplace Agreement), common law contract, or if they receive overaward payments by individual agreement.